QOC: Quantum On-Chip Training with Parameter Shift and Gradient Pruning: Abstract

 \section{Abstract}

-Quantum Neural Network (\qnn) is drawing increasing research interest thanks to its potential to achieve quantum advantage on near-term Noisy Intermediate Scale Quantum (\nisq) hardware.
-In order to achieve \emph{scalable} \qnn learning, the training process needs to be offloaded to real quantum machines instead of using exponential-cost classical simulators.
-One common approach to obtain \qnn gradients is \emph{parameter shift} whose cost scales \emph{linearly} with the number of qubits.
-We present \name, the first experimental demonstration of practical on-chip \qnn training with parameter shift.
-Nevertheless, we find that due to the significant quantum errors (noises) on real machines, gradients obtained from na\"ive parameter shift have low fidelity and thus degrade the training accuracy.
+Parameterized Quantum Circuits (\pqc) are drawing increasing research interest thanks to its potential to achieve quantum advantages on near-term Noisy Intermediate Scale Quantum (\nisq) hardware.
+In order to achieve \emph{scalable} \pqc learning, the training process needs to be offloaded to real quantum machines instead of using exponential-cost classical simulators.
+One common approach to obtain \pqc gradients is \emph{parameter shift} whose cost scales \emph{linearly} with the number of qubits.
+We present \name, the first experimental demonstration of practical on-chip \pqc training with parameter shift.
+Nevertheless, we find that due to the significant quantum errors (noises) on real machines, gradients obtained from na\"ive parameter shift have low fidelity and thus degrading the training accuracy.
 To this end, we further propose \emph{probabilistic gradient pruning} to firstly identify gradients with potentially large errors and then remove them.
 Specifically, small gradients have larger relative errors than large ones, thus having a higher probability to be pruned.
-We perform extensive experiments on 5 classification tasks with 5 real quantum machines.
+We perform extensive experiments with the Quantum Neural Network (\qnn) benchmarks on 5 classification tasks using 5 real quantum machines.
 The results demonstrate that our on-chip training achieves over \textbf{90\%} and \textbf{60\%} accuracy for 2-class and 4-class image classification tasks.
-The probabilistic gradient pruning brings up to \textbf{7\%} \qnn accuracy improvements over no pruning.
-Overall, we successfully obtain similar on-chip training accuracy compared with noise-free simulation but have much better training scalability.
-The code for parameter shift on-chip training is available in the \href{https://github.com/mit-han-lab/torchquantum}{\torchquantum} library.
+The probabilistic gradient pruning brings up to \textbf{7\%} \pqc accuracy improvements over no pruning.
+Overall, we successfully obtain similar on-chip training accuracy compared with noise-free simulation but have much better training \textit{scalability}.
+The \name code is available in the \href{https://github.com/mit-han-lab/torchquantum}{\torchquantum} library.